 If you used Normal Mode and an object issue was encountered, you can either modify the Policy, or choose to install it again using Priority Mode.

-When you move a Span to a Span Group, the Recording Policy currently installed on the Span Group is automatically pushed to the Span.
-As with other Policy types, only one Recording Policy at a time can be enforced on a Span.
+When you move a Span to a Span Group, the Policy currently installed on the Span Group is automatically pushed to the Span.
+Only one Recording Policy at a time can be enforced on a Span.